trellis-ldp/trellis-website/download.md

 There are two flavors of Trellis available.
 One makes use of a [Triplestore](https://en.wikipedia.org/wiki/Triplestore), and another uses a relational database such as PostgreSQL or MySQL.

-  * The current [triplestore-based version](https://github.com/trellis-ldp/trellis/releases/latest) is 0.8.0, released on January 31, 2019.
+  * The current [triplestore-based version](https://github.com/trellis-ldp/trellis/releases/latest) is 0.8.1, released on April 6, 2019.
-  * The current [relational database version](https://github.com/trellis-ldp/trellis-ext-db/releases/latest) is 0.2.0, released on January 31, 2019.
+  * The current [relational database version](https://github.com/trellis-ldp/trellis-ext-db/releases/latest) is 0.2.1, released on April 6, 2019.

 _Prerequisites_: before installing Trellis, be sure to have a Java 8 (or newer) runtime installed.